x676f64/secureum-mind_map/content/6. Audit Techniques and Tools 101/Starting with access control.md

 # 91 - [Starting with access control](./Starting%20with%20access%20control.md)

-Starting with access control Access control is the most fundamental security primitive which addresses ‘who’ has authorised access to ‘what.’
+Access control is the most fundamental security primitive which addresses ‘who’ has authorised access to ‘what.’

 (In a formal access control model, the ‘who’ refers to subjects, ’what’ refers to objects and an access control matrix indicates the permissions between subjects and objects.)